progit/progit/pl/09-git-internals/01-chapter9.markdown

 <!-- At some point in your Git journey, you may accidentally lose a commit.
 Generally, this happens because you force-delete a branch that had work on it, and it turns out you wanted the branch after all; or you hard-reset a branch, thus abandoning commits that you wanted something from.
 Assuming this happens, how can you get your commits back? -->

 Mamy tutaj przykład, na którym zobaczymy odzyskiwanie danych z testowego repozytorium na którym wykonano hard-reset na gałęzi master.
-Na początek, zobaczmy jak wygląda repozytorium w takij sytuacji:
+Na początek, zobaczmy jak wygląda repozytorium w takiej sytuacji:

 <!-- Here’s an example that hard-resets the master branch in your test repository to an older commit and then recovers the lost commits.
 First, let’s review where your repository is at this point: -->